Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Reconstruction of the parent population's properties

-To overcome this difficulty we develop here a new method using a redistribution matrix to characterize the bias in the PDF.
-This method is inspired from the forward-fitting of X-ray spectra through a response, which is the standard method to analyze X- and gamma-ray spectra with \texttt{xspec} \citep{Arnaud1996}, Sherpa \citep{Freeman2001}, SPEX \citep{Kaastra1996}, etc. X- and gamma-ray spectral analysis faces indeed a very similar issue, as the recorded energies of mono-energetic photons present a tail at low energy, biasing the median recorded energy towards low values.
+To overcome this difficulty we developed here a new method, the forward-fitting parameter inference (FFPI), to characterize the bias in the PDF.
+This method was inspired from the forward-fitting of X-ray spectra through a response, which is the standard method for analyzing X- and gamma-ray spectra with \texttt{xspec} \citep{Arnaud1996}, Sherpa \citep{Freeman2001}, SPEX \citep{Kaastra1996}, and so on.
+X- and gamma-ray spectral analysis faces indeed a very similar issue, as the recorded energies of mono-energetic photons present a tail at low energy, biasing the median recorded energy toward low values.
 Here, we forward-fit the stacked PDFs assuming a histogram model for the parent distribution.

+We point out that Eddington bias is automatically taken into account in this forward-modeling approach, because the sources are scattered from their parent populations into the observed probability distributions using a fully representative propagation of errors.